 Yep.
 That thinking!

 And now, here we are.
-Real mom reality.
-Instead of thinking sweet thoughts of happy babies and clean houses, our brains are frantically trying to remember the new pediatrician’s name before this morning’s appointment while tying a toddler’s shoes, yelling for the big kids to quit arguing and hurry up and grab that diaper bag while they’re at it, then realizing you never got anything out of the freezer for dinner tonight.
+Current mom reality.
+Instead of thinking sweet thoughts of happy babies and clean houses, our brains are frantically trying to remember the new pediatrician’s name before this morning’s appointment while tying a toddler’s shoes, yelling for the big kids to quit arguing and hurry up, oh, and don’t forget that diaper bag!

-I think it’s safe to say, most of us moms were just a little surprised by all the extras that came along with “momming”.
-Not only is the parenting more challenging than our stinkin’ pre-mommy thinking had us assuming, but then there’s the home management, too.
+I think it’s safe to say, most of us moms were just a little surprised by all the extras that came along with “momming.”
+Not only is parenting more challenging than our stinkin’ pre-mommy thinkin’ had us believing, but then we learn we have home management to deal with, too!

 The 8 BEST Home Management Tips for Busy Moms

 - Stay On Top of Products – Isn’t it incredible how many products a family goes through?!
 We are a family of 5 and the number of rolls of toilet paper we go through is unbelievable.
 (Too much information?)
-Anyway, one home management tip I have is writing down when something runs out immediately.
-I know; simple right.
-But it can be done differently depending on what works best for you.
+One home management tip I have is: When something runs out, write it on a list immediately.
+I know; simple, right?
+But it’s so hard to make a habit of.
+So make it easy for yourself.
 Put a dry erase board in a central spot or hang a little magnetic notepad on the fridge to keep your running list on.
-Or keep the list going in the notes app on your smartphone.
+Or keep a list in the notes app on your phone.
 Whatever works for you, but do it immediately, then you know what to buy when you go shopping.

 - Buy in Bulk = Shop Less! – This is probably my favorite tip for running a household.
 Why?
 Because I really, really dislike shopping with my children!
 Ha!
 So the less I have to do it, the better.
 We’ve always bought groceries, household products, and baby products in bulk at Sam’s Club.
 That way we have more on hand and have to go to the store less often.
 And they have great deals, too!
 Right now, you can get an instant $10 off when you buy 2 Pampers products at Sam’s Club (like Pampers Swaddlers Diapers, Pampers Cruisers Diapers, or Pampers Sensitive Baby Wipes), so you can keep those babies comfortable and dry.
 I don’t have any babies anymore, but I grabbed some Pampers Cruisers Diapers and Pampers Sensitive Baby Wipes for my sweet foster nephews.
 I couldn’t pass them up with that instant savings!